kmarekspartz/interface-mixins/README.md

 # interface-mixins

-To create an Interface, pass it an interface name and a list of method names:
+To create an Interface, pass it an interface name and a list of method names.
+A class will be created which raises NotImplementedError for each of the specified method names:

 ~~~ python
 AnInterface = Interface('AnInterface', [